-Wales Official Tourist Guides Association was formed after Wales became a devolved Nation in 1998.
-Our Blue Badge Qualification is endorsed by the Welsh Government.
+Wales Official Tourist Guides Association was formed after Wales became a devolved Nation in 1992.
+Our Blue Badge Qualification is mapped directly to the European Standard EN15565.

 We learn from and share ideas with the British Guild of Tourism, and the Institute of Tourist Guiding.
 Some of our members have membership of those organisations